-This book studies the royal festivals in the Egyptian Late Predynastic period and the First Dynasty.
+BOOK DESCRIPTIONThis book studies the royal festivals in the Egyptian Late Predynastic period and the First Dynasty.
 (The chronological beginning here is the Naqada IId period and the author includes a brief account of royal festivals in the contemporary Lower Nubia andthe Second Dynasty.)
 The Egyptian kings developed a complex system of ceremonies and rituals that served them as a form of expression before society.
 The ways were complex and varied, but so effective that most of these festivals continued to be performed for more than three thousand years.
-The author begins with an historical outline of the unification process and the First Dynasty before exploring the main themes of kingshA and festivals.
-The points of discussion include temple structures (Abydos, Saqqara, Hierakonpolis), festival traditions, the sed festival, victory festivals, the festival of Sokar, and symbolic topography.
+The author begins with an historical outline of the unification process and the First Dynasty before exploring the main themes of kingship and festivals.
+The points of discussion include temple structures (Abydos, Saqqara, Hierakonpolis), festival traditions, the 'sed' festival, 'victory festivals', the festival of 'Sokar', and symbolic topography.